rohan843/cybersecurity-notes/README.md

 ### Security Information and Event Management (SIEM) Tools

 These are applications that collect and analyse log data to monitor critical activities in an organization.
+These tools collect real time information, allowing security analysts to identify potential breached as they happen.